Chelmsford Chieftains

-The Chelmsford Chieftains are an Ice Hockey team based in Chelmsford, Essex that are currently playing in the NIHL South Division 1.
+The Chelmsford Chieftains are an Ice Hockey team based in Chelmsford, Essex that is currently playing in the NIHL South Division 1.
 Since the team was founded in 1987, the Chieftains have played their home games at the Riverside Ice and Leisure Centre.

 Chelmsford's first ever game at the Riverside Ice and Leisure Centre was a challenge match against Peterborough Titans on Saturday 5 September 1987.
-The Chieftains won the game 11-4 in front of 300 spectators.
+The Chieftains won the game 11–4 in front of 300 spectators.
 Stuart Steeves (Chelmsford) scored the first ever goal at the venue at 2.07 in the first period.

 After competing in the English Premier Ice Hockey League for eight seasons between 1998 and 2008 (having been absent from the league from 2000 until 2002), the Chelmsford Chieftains withdrew from the league at the end of the 2007/2008 season, and instead entered the English National Ice Hockey League.
 The hockey governing body in the UK, the EIHA, informed the club that they would be playing in Division 1 for the 2008/2009 season.
 However, at the league A.G.M., many of the clubs supported a motion to overturn the league's decision and the Chieftains were placed in Division 2.
 The Chieftains had already assembled a squad capable of playing in Division 1 and at such a late stage, the squad could not be rebuilt.
 The outcome was that the Chieftains started the season in a very strong position.

 In the entire 2008/2009 season, the Chieftains allowed a single point, to the Invicta Mustangs at the start of the season.
-From then until the end of the season, the Chieftains won every game, with an average score of 8-2.
+From then until the end of the season, the Chieftains won every game, with an average score of 8–2.

 In 2009/10, they finished fourth in the league.

 In the 2010/11 season, the Chieftains contended for top spot.
 Only in the final few weeks did the Wightlink Raiders cement their place at the top of the table.
 The Raiders had been the only side the Chieftains had failed to beat during the regular season.

 At the conclusion of the 2010/11 season, Dean Birrell announced he would be moving to the role of Director of Coaching in Chelmsford, which would oversee the coaching of the Chieftains and Warriors.
 Taking his place would be MK Lightning forward Gary Clarke, who takes over in a player-coach role for the 2011-12 campaign.